Theoretical linguistics: Phonetics

 According to this definition, phonetics can also be called linguistic analysis of human speech at the surface level.
-That is one obvious difference from phonology, which concerns the structure and organisation of speech sounds in natural languages has a theoretical and abstract nature.
+That is one obvious difference from phonology, which concerns the structure and organisation of speech sounds in natural languages; it has a theoretical and abstract nature.
 One example can be made to illustrate the distinction:

-In English, the suffix -s can represent //s//, //z//, or it can be silent (written Ø), depending on context.
+In English, the suffix -s can represent //s// or //z// or it can be silent (notated Ø), depending on context.

 Articulatory phonetics

 Articulatory phonetics is a subfield of phonetics.
 In studying articulation, phoneticians attempt to document how humans produce speech sounds (vowels and consonants).
-That is, articulatory phoneticians are interested in how the different structures of the vocal tract, called the articulators (tongue, lips, jaw, palate, teeth etc.), interact to create the specific sounds.
+That is, articulatory phoneticians are interested in how the different structures of the vocal tract, called the articulators (tongue, lips, jaw, palate, teeth, etc.), interact to create the specific sounds.

 Auditory phonetics

-Auditory phonetics is a branch of phonetics that is concerned with the hearing, acquisition and comprehension of phonetic sounds of words of a language.
+Auditory phonetics is a branch of phonetics that is concerned with the hearing, acquisition, and comprehension of phonetic sounds of words of a language.
 As articulatory phonetics explores the methods of sound production, auditory phonetics explores the methods of reception: the ear to the brain and those processes.

 Acoustic phonetics

 Acoustic phonetics is the subfield of phonetics that deals with acoustic aspects of speech sounds.
-Acoustic phonetics investigates properties like the mean-squared amplitude of a waveform, its duration, its fundamental frequency or other properties of its frequency spectrum and the relationship of those properties to other branches of phonetics (e.g. articulatory or auditory phonetics) and to abstract linguistic concepts, such as phones, phrases or utterances.
+Acoustic phonetics investigates properties like the mean-squared amplitude of a waveform, its duration, its fundamental frequency or other properties of its frequency spectrum, and the relationship of those properties to other branches of phonetics (e.g. articulatory or auditory phonetics) and to abstract linguistic concepts, such as phones, phrases, or utterances.

 Phonology

 Phonology (sometimes called phonemics or phonematics) is the study of how sounds are used in languages to convey meaning.
 Phonology includes topics such as stress and intonation.

-The basic unit of analysis for phonology is called phoneme, a group of sounds which are not distinguished by the rules of the language in determining the meaning.
+The basic unit of analysis for phonology is the phoneme, a group of sounds which are not distinguished by the rules of the language in determining meaning.
 In English, for example, /[t]/ and /[tʰ]/ are different allophones that represent the single phoneme //t//.

 Semantics

 Semantics is the study of intension, the intrinsic meanings of words and phrases.
 Much work in the field of philosophy of language is concerned with the relation between meanings and the word, and this concern cross-cuts formal semantics in several ways.
-For example, both philosophers of language and semanticists make use of propositional, predicate and modal logics to express their ideas about word meaning.
+For example, both philosophers of language and semanticists make use of propositional, predicate, and modal logics to express their ideas about word meaning.